TheBookReeder/py-ms-sql/README.md

 - [ ] allow for non-Pandas DataFrame returns

 ### Fine Print
-Why operating systems cause errors with connecting to MS SQL Server is due to the drivers and how a machine finds the drivers.
+The main reason operating systems cause errors with connecting to MS SQL Server is due to the drivers and how a machine finds the drivers.
 For example, Windows can connect using an ODBC manager (so can MAC OSX, but not the easiest).
 Therefore, to make sure your deployment doesn't run with errors, use `os.name` to determine which OS is running and call the correct driver/use the appropriate connection details.